yousefalshaikh17/protein_mesh_simulated_annealing/README.md

  MRC file, rather than go through the whole process of producing volumetric mesh files.

+To get started quickly, the usage message can be viewed with the following command:

+      python mrc_zoom.py -h

 In order to run tet_from_pix to produce volumetric mesh files, there are three required flags: